 - 2. Application before operation.
 The application shall be filed with the Department at least 30 days before the date that the proposed temporary use is scheduled to take place. - B. Contents.
 The application shall be accompanied by detailed and fully dimensioned plans, architectural drawings/sketches, and/or any other data/materials specified in the most up-to-date Department handout for Temporary Use Permit applications. - C. Evidence.
 It is the responsibility of the applicant to establish evidence in support of the findings required by Section 858.5.080 (Findings and Decision), below. - D. Project review procedures.
 Following receipt of a completed application, the Director shall make an investigation of the facts bearing on the case to provide the information necessary for action consistent with the purpose of this Chapter. - E. Notice required.
-A notice shall be sent to all property owners located within a radius of 300 feet of the external boundaries of the subject parcel in compliance with Chapter 874.6 (Public Hearings). - F. No public hearing required.
+For Events listed under Subsection 858.5.050.B.1 (amusement rides, arts and crafts exhibits, auctions, carnivals, circuses, community clean-ups, concerts, fairs, farmer's markets, festivals, flea markets, food events including farmer's markets, outdoor entertainment/sporting events, rodeos, rummage sales, secondhand sales, and swap meets) notice shall be sent to all property owners located within a radius of a minimum of 300 feet of the external boundaries of the subject parcel in compliance with Chapter 874.6 (Public Hearings). - F. No public hearing required.
 A public hearing shall not be required for the Director's decision on a Temporary Use Permit application, unless the application is referred to the Commission in compliance with Subsection 858.5.070 B. (Commission referral), below.